DAEDALUS-Modding/pa-extension-interface-on-units/README.md

 - `img.png`
 - `build.json`

-`unit.json` is the unit's json file.
+`unit.json` is a templated version of the unit's json file.

 `si.png` is the unit's strategic icon as a png file.